Venkatraman9214/CongestionSim/README.md

 # CongestionSim
+This simulator is under development.
+Specifically built for congestion control simulation.
 Congestion control evalutation
 In order to perform senstivity analysis of the congestion control, we use a modified bin-packing algorithm that is evaluated in the code.
 Certain features like receive window limitations and Head of Line blocking will be examined in the future.